embedded-momo/atomiccounter_bench/README.md

 Test environment is a MacBookPro with MacOS 12.5.1 and Apple M1 Pro chip.

+To reduce the test errors, there are 10 calls in each op.

 ```console
 % go test -bench .
 goos: darwin